Registration will open on September 30, 2020 at 8:30AM

 1- Be sure to check out the Skills Exploration Days Teacher Guide.
 This step by step guide will ensure all your questions are answered to ensure you have a successful Skills Exploration Days experience.

 2- Expand your knowledge and learn about classroom implementation in the teacher resource: Taking Making into Classrooms: A Toolkit Fostering Curiosity and Imagination in Alberta Classrooms.
-This resource provides background information to making as a pedagogical orientation and intentional mindset while making connections and references to the Alberta Education CTF Program of Studies.

 A special thank you to Susan Crichton and Deb Carter from the Innovative Learning Center at UBC for their inspirational work in the Maker Movement and for assisting in the concept and content development of Skills Exploration Days.